andrejwastaken/FINKI/README.md

 Labs - contains all the problems that we had to solve additionally.

-Web projects - projects that I was working on (with other people) either for fun or for class/workshops.

-Other fun stuff - mostly games and such that I did for fun when I was bored.
+Master branch - projects that I was working on (with other people) either for fun or for class/workshops.
+Also other fun stuff, mostly games and such, that I did for fun when I was bored.

->>>>>>> 214cbfb63c8f3d7524ac772c6e0d33cfe8aff369